kc-ml2/tracking_recovery_text/README.md

 ---

 ## Overview
-Demo of our main model, location-relevant text detection(LRTD):
+Below is a demo of our main model, Location-Relevant Text Detection(LRTD):

 ![LRTD](./LRTD.gif)